lexicalunit/spellbot/API.md

 All authenticated endpoints require a valid API token to be passed in the `Authorization` header.
 The token should be prefixed with `"Bearer "`.

+> Note: API tokens are scoped to certain endpoints.
+Just because you have an API token does not mean that all authenticated endpoints are accessible.

 If there is an error processing these requests, the response will follow the following format:

 ```json